dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 The next method, `trackWords()`, is a `trackBy` function.
 [Angular uses this option to track changes](https://angular.io/api/common/NgForOf#change-propagation) to the contents of the `ngFor` iterator using the return value of this function.
 This enables us to make changes to the array contents (via the repeated input fields) while making sure these changes are propagated appropriately in the DOM.
 The `trackWords()` function in our case simply takes the `index` of the iterated item as an argument and returns it.
 Each index in a loop is unique, so this serves to track changes to the items while preserving their order in the array.

-The `getPlaceholder()` method takes the part of speech as `type` and the iteration `index`, then returns the corresponding item from the `this.placeholders` property.
+The `getPlaceholder()` method takes the part of speech as `type` and the iteration `index`, then returns the corresponding item from the `placeholders` property.
 We can use this function to display the appropriate placeholder text in each input field even when the input fields are inside a loop.

 Finally, the `done()` method will be executed when the user submits the words form.
 It calls the `submit()` method from `MadlibsService` and passes the nouns, verbs, and adjectives to it.
 It also sets the `generating` property to `true`.